Lost Wall is located in northwest Georgia near the city of Lafayette, Georgia.

 Catherine Smith finding her way up Linda's Corner.
 Robert Smith on belay.

-Camping - Camping is free, but the maximum stay is 2 weeks.
+Camping - Camping is paid for through the GORP system but the maximum stay is 2 weeks.
 If you feel

 you must stay longer, please leave the area and go to Sandrock